getgud-io/cpp-getgud-sdk/README.md

   An example of a Match is a single CS:GO round inside the game.
   ```

 * `Action` represents an in-match activity that is associated with a player.
-We collect six different action types which are common to all first person shooter gamnes:
+We collect seven different action types which are common to all first person shooter gamnes:
 1. `Spawn` - Whenever a player appears or reappears in-match, on the map.
 2. `Death` - A death of a player.
 3. `Position` - player position change (including looking direction).
 4. `Attack` - Whenever a player initiates any action that might cause damage, now or in the future.
 Examples: shooting, throwning a granade, planting a bomb, swinging a sword, punching, firing a photon torpedo, etc.
 5. `Damage` - Whenever a player recieves any damage, from players or the environment.
 6. `Heal` - Whenever a player is healed.
+7. `Affect` - Whenever an affect any kind is applied on the player.
+Examples: crouch, prone, jump, fly, see through walls, extra speed/ammo/shield/health

 ## Getting Started